What rights do grandparents have to see their grandchildren?

 Dispute Resolution & Mediation For Grandparents

 If you’re considering a parenting order for communication and visits with your grandchildren, you may be asked to go through family mediation first, before taking your case through the courts.
 Normally, family mediation or another form of alternative dispute resolution is an essential prerequisite to commencing action through the Courts.

 Some parents may refuse to attend family mediation with grandparents but an attempt to discuss this with a mediator is always preferable to dragging things through the courts.
 Not only are the Courts expensive, it’s also stressful and time-consuming for everyone involved.

-If you’re wondering what rights grandparents have to see their grandchildren, give our family mediation specialists in Perth a call today.
+If you’re wondering what rights grandparents have to see their grandchildren, call our accredited family mediator in Perth today.
 A chat with our family mediator is completely confidential and our family mediation is fixed-fee and solution-focused.